-Guidelines for acceptable use of ICT by students is expressed in the Student Device Agreement which includes the KICE ICT – Acceptable Use Policy (below).
+Guidelines for acceptable use of ICT by students is expressed in the Student Resource Agreement which includes the KICE ICT – Acceptable Use Policy (below).
 School rules, policies and procedures bind Laptop use in all things that relate to school.

 The laptop is provided as a tool to assist student learning both at school and at home.
 Students and parents/carers must carefully read this Agreement prior to signing.

 School Laptop Auditing

-ICT technicians audit/check each Laptops twice a year for appropriate use of apps, data and school ICT services.
+ICT technicians audit/check each Laptops randomly for appropriate use of apps, data, school ICT services, this can be done by any KICE staff member as appropriate.
 This includes browsing history, appropriate software and condition of the laptop/case and charger.
 Laptop’s are collected and audited at random when students are/or suspected of using inappropriately.

 - The laptop remains the property of the School.